Wilderness Medicine Training Center International

 • Wash all raw fruits and vegetables with soap and potable water; wash all cooking utensils and pots in hot, soapy water and sanitize, do not cook or clean-up if you are sick.

-• Rescuers consider wearing a N-95, KN-95, or NF-95 during simulations.
-This will protect both the rescuer(s) and the patient.
+• Consider wearing a N-95, KN-95, or NF-95 when acting as a rescuer during simulations.
+A proper mask will protect both you and your patient.
 If you wish to wear a mask or respirator for additional protection, you must provide your own.

 FAQs